gaia-pipeline/docs/content/operations/worker/_index.md

 problem by providing a remote worker functionality for your Gaia primary instance.

 Gaia Workers allow you to dynamically add or remove remote workers to your primary Gaia instance and tag those differently.
-Once a worker has been registered at your primary Gaia instance, new pipeline runs will be automatically be scheduled to your worker by matching pipeline tags and worker tags.
+Once a worker has been registered at your primary Gaia instance, new pipeline runs will be automatically scheduled to your worker by matching pipeline tags and worker tags.

 While your pipeline run is executed at the remote worker, all pipeline run information like current job status, log